desktop/desktop/docs/technical/shell-integration.md

  - Desktop can check it exists on the user's machine
  - Desktop is able to launch it using the operating system's APIs
- - It had a stable interface (command line arguments) that doesn't change between updates
+ - It has a stable interface (command line arguments) that doesn't change between updates

 If you think your shell satifies all these requirements please read on to